watkinspd/py-ppt-slides-from-photos/README.md

 I hacked together this small python app that builds a sorted array of files that are in a directory and adds each one as a slide in a powerpoint deck.
 Each image is sized to fill the height of its slide using a supplied .pptx file as a template that will setup the slide size.

 If no template file is specfied the app assumes there is a file "template.pptx" in the current directory.
-Open powerpoint and save a single slide presentation as "template.pttx" into the current directory.
+Open powerpoint and save a single slide presentation as "template.pptx" into the current directory.
 I found that if you do not do this you get slides at 4:3 ratio and not widescreen.

 ## Example workflow: